Search the VMware Knowledge Base (KB)

 |VMware User Environment Manager advanced settings||Description|

-Enabling this setting allows UEM to revert ADMX-based settings, application blocking, and Horizon policies configuration if a UEM export is triggered during a session.
+Enabling this setting allows UEM to revert ADMX-based settings, application blocking, and Horizon Smart Policies and Privilege Elevation configuration if a UEM export is triggered during a session.
 By default, UEM reverts these settings only during logoff to prevent security issues.

 |Symantec Endpoint Protection DirectFlex export fix||Enable this setting if DirectFlex exports are not being performed on clients where Symantec Endpoint Protection is running.|